arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/MiniApps/comd/README.md

 Testing showed sub-2 second timing for running the first "weak scaling" example step from `CoMD`.
 This is compared to the 30 seconds the test normally takes.

+Given that the maths libraries don't appear to be called, no optimization was done to try to include the improved ones.

 ## Report